githubformatthew/mobile-UI-test/README.md

 User can perform the following actions in the setting: (i) change password, (ii) change weight and (iii) update profile picture.

-**Example:** User can input a change the weight information by input a new value in the page, e.g. “50” represents 50kg.
+**Example:** User can input a change for the weight information by input a new value in the page, e.g. “50” represents 50kg.

 ![ProfileUpdate](/images/ProfileUpdate2.PNG)
 ![ProfileUpdate](/images/ProfileUpdate3.PNG)
 ![ProfileUpdate](/images/ProfileUpdate4.PNG)

-User can select an image from the google drive or phone storage and make adjustment, such as cropping, for to update the profile picture.
+User can select an image from the google drive or phone storage and make adjustment, such as cropping, to update the profile picture.

 #### 3.4.
 Statistics
 ![Stat](/images/stat.PNG)

 User can view the Calories burned Today, last 7 days, and last 30 days with progress bar and bar charts.
+[Requirement #8 – perform historical data analytics]
 #### 3.5.
 Logout
 User can logout the session.